magnet-tn/dwa15-fall2016-notes/03_Laravel/99_Foobooks_Lecture_12.md

 ```

 ## On your own
-Apply the same procedures covered above to switch the *Add a Book* page from a author text input to an author drop down.
+Update the *Add a Book* page to also have an author dropdown.

 ## Using Tags/Many to Many
-Last lecture, we set everything up (migrations, seeders, models) for a tags feature, now let's look at how we'd implement tags.
+We have everything set up for a tags feature&mdash; migrations, seeders, models&mdash; now let's look at how we'd implement tags.

 We need a way to associate tags with books (either from the *Edit Book* or *Create Book* page)